 - Microbial evolution experiments.

-- Predictive mathematical theory for evolution.
+- Development of predictive mathematical theory for evolution.

 - Understanding long-term evolutionary processes from population-level genome sequencing projects.